RajV95/mazerover-round2/README.md

 Since the maze is a strongly connected graph, the robot's movement is likely both irreducible and aperiodic, ensuring it will eventually visit all reachable states.

-But it may take a long time (assuming the robot does not get stuck due to physical structure of the robot)
+But it may take a long time (assuming the robot does not get stuck due to physical structure of the robot), Or we can run multiple times to decrease bad situations (monte-carlo)

 ## Setup Instructions